-After May Macdowall experienced the quality and flexiblity of the Madison School of Healthcare online BSN completion program, she sang its praises to anyone who would listen.
+After May Macdowall experienced the quality and flexibility of the Madison School of Healthcare online BSN completion program, she sang its praises to anyone who would listen.
 And one of those who heard her the loudest was her daughter, Maeghan.
-At 19, Maeghan was determined to attend college but wasn’t having a lot of success with the local institution.
-So she joined her mother at Ashworth College, and now the duo attend classes together – yet separately – in different online programs.
+At 19, Maeghan was determined to attend college but wasn’t having a lot of success with her local institution.
+So she joined her mother at Ashworth College, and now the duo attends classes together – yet separately – in different online programs.

 May had been a nurse for 30 years when she decided to pursue a BSN degree.
 “You never want to be left behind in your career, and the BSN is the new standard for nursing,” May explained.
 “Plus, I feel as a nurse I’m trying to help people be their best, so I should also be the best I can.”

 Even though she doesn’t need the degree for her current career, May says she has already found value in the BSN curriculum.
-“The population-based nursing module gave me a broader perspective on socioeconomic factors that affect care and how patients view care,” she said, “and that is knowledge I’ve already been able to apply in my job as a case manager.”
+“The population-based nursing module gave me a broader perspective on socioeconomic factors that affect care and how patients view care, and that is knowledge I’ve already been able to apply in my job as a case manager.”

-As May has been pursing her BSN online, Maeghan was graduating high school and looking at her career options.
-“I’m planning to go into real estate, but I wanted to have a solid backup plan, in case the economy or some other factor affected home buying in the future,” she said.
+As May has been pursuing her BSN online, Maeghan was graduating high school and looking at her career options.
+“I’m planning to go into real estate, but I wanted to have a solid backup plan in case the economy or some other factor affected home buying in the future.”

 Maeghan signed up for classes at a local community college but found the rigid schedule didn’t fit her needs.
 “I work and also am a Mary Kay consultant, so it was very hard to fit traditional classes into my schedule,” she explained.

-As the Macdowall family story illustrates, online education can work for anyone, no matter their age.
-With maximum flexibility to start classes whenever you want and to study at your own pace, online education makes so much sense.
+As the Macdowall family story illustrates online education can work for anyone, no matter their age.
+With flexibility to start classes whenever you want and to study at your own pace, online education makes so much sense.
 As May puts it, “Online education is just such a reasonable option.”